carden24/Bioinformatics_scripts/Mohn_Lab_Computational_research_best_practices.md

 **Recommended style guidelines**

-<p>For Python codes, use of the [following PEP8 standard](http://legacy.python.org/dev/peps/pep-0008/).

-For R use [this standard](http://stat405.had.co.nz/r-style.html)</p>
+For Python codes, use of the [following PEP8 standard.](http://legacy.python.org/dev/peps/pep-0008/) For R use [this standard.](http://stat405.had.co.nz/r-style.html)</p>

 **Version Control**

-<p>Create and use a [Github](https://github.com/) repository to store your working codes and keep track  of modifications to them.
-This is helpful to reproduce past results, restore function after changes, and essential if developing  codes as a team.</p>
+Create and use a [Github] (https://github.com/) repository to store your working codes and keep track  of modifications to them.
+This is helpful to reproduce past results, restore function after changes, and essential if developing  codes as a team.

 **R specific**

 <p>Save scripts and sessions.
-If revising old results, open the saved session instead of running the script again, this will save time and avoid changing the results if a random step is involved in your script. </p>
+If revising old results, open the saved session instead of running the script again, this will save time and avoid changing the results if a random step is involved in your script.</p>
 <p>At the end of your scripts add the following lines to obtain the version of R you are using and the versions of the libraries used:</p>
     - Version
     - sessionInfo()